 The reality, however, is that these are two distinct processes.
 Any lawyer licensed to practice law can generally help a client with an uncontested divorce.

-However, for an attorney to help with a collaborative divorce or family law matter, they need to have undertaken the training, become a member of the International Academy of Collaborative Professionals and joined a local practice group.
+However, for an attorney to help with a collaborative divorce or family law matter, they need to have undertaken the training, become a member of the International Academy of Collaborative Professionals, and joined a local practice group.

 Collaborative practice can have distinct advantages for parties in need of divorce or family law help.
 In many instances, both parties want to settle their family law matter outside of court.
 But the problem is that they do not always agree on all the essential terms.

-The collaborative team can consist of two collaborative lawyers, a divorce coach or two coaches, a financial neutral and a child custody professionals.
+The collaborative team can consist of two collaborative lawyers, a divorce coach or two coaches, a financial neutral, and child custody professionals.
 All of these individuals on the team can work with the parties to help reach an agreement that the parties will hopefully be happy with for the short and long-term.

 If you need help with a collaborative divorce or family law matter, you can contact Stange Law Firm, PC at 1-855-805-0595.